 The structure of the Louvre is itself an extraordinary monument and an important facet of Paris’s history and architecture.
 The collections inside are so extensive that visitors there could literally spend months of morning-to-night exploration without seeing half of what is available.
 This Paris Museum Tour therefore only scratches the surface.

-Our Paris museum tour begins with a short exterior tour of the Louvre buildings, around the Square Court where the 12th century dungeon once stood at one end, to its phantom Tuileries Palace at the other, over six hundred years of continuous construction.
+Our private Paris museum tour begins with a short exterior tour of the Louvre buildings, around the Square Court where the 12th century dungeon once stood at one end, to its phantom Tuileries Palace at the other, over six hundred years of continuous construction.
 We enter the Louvre Museum through I.M.
-Pei’s ingenious pyramid, and have a look at some of the museum’s most famous residents: the Mona Lisa, the Venus de Milo and the Winged Victory of Samothrace.
+Pei’s ingenious pyramid, and have a look at some of the museum’s most famous residents: the Mona Lisa, the Venus de Milo and the Winged Victory of Samothrace, for which we will provide astute commentary on why they are considered masterpieces.
 You will also have time to visit a section of the Louvre Museum of your own choice.

 There are many other options for a lunch break, including some of the nicest bistros and brasseries in the City of Light, which are near-by in the Orsay neighborhood.

 The sweep of Monet representation at the Marmottan, the world’s largest collection of works of the master, staggers one’s senses.
-It includes his Le Havre caricatures, works painted on the Normandy coast (including “Impression, sunrise” which gave Impressionism its name), railway stations, portraits, scenes from Argenteuil, Vetheuil, Paris, London, Rouen, Norway, Italy, and an amazing series of irises, water-lilies and roses at Giverny—from 1857 to his death in 1926.
+It includes his Le Havre caricatures which he produced as a teen-ager, works painted on the Normandy coast (including “Impression, sunrise” the iconic work which gave Impressionism its name), railway stations, portraits, scenes from Argenteuil, Vétheuil, Paris, London, Rouen, Norway, Italy, and an amazing series of irises, water-lilies and roses at Giverny—from 1857 to his death in 1926.

 Paris Luxury Tours has researched and designed this tour to provide its clients with an overview of what is available in three famous Paris museums.
 Far from being an exhaustive Paris Museum Tour, it provides a relaxed and enjoyable day tour of Paris Museums that will whet your appetite for French art and entice you to come back for more of the city’s treasures.
 It is led by a guide with extensive knowledge of its themes, who will drive you in a comfortable upscale vehicle smoothly from one location to the next.